 The police also found evidence that James Smith had worked for a man named Reginald Holmes.
 Holmes was a wealthy boat builder but he was also involved in drug smuggling.
 He admitted Smith had worked for him.
 However the two men had fallen out and, the police believed, Smith had been blackmailing Holmes.
 He was killed to silence him.

 On 16 May 1935 the police arrested Patrick Brady.
 Then on 20 May Reginald Holmes was arrested.
 He now told police that Brady killed Smith.
 He said Brady brought the severed arm to his house and tried to blackmail him with it, threatening to kill him too if he did not pay a sum of money.

 However on 12 June Reginald Holmes was found shot in his car.
-Without his testimony there was not enough evidence to convict Brady.
+Without his testimony, there was not enough evidence to convict Patrick Brady.
 He was brought to trial in September 1935 but Mr Justice Jordan directed the jury to acquit him.
-Patrick Brady was formally acquitted of murder on 12 September 1935.
+Patrick Brady was formally acquitted on 12 September 1935.
 He died in 1965.

 A History of Sydney